Nancy Nadel: EBMUD and ABAG

-Nadel began her political career on the Board of Directors of the East Bay Municipal Utility District where she served two terms.
+Nadel began her political career on the board of directors of the East Bay Municipal Utility District, where she served two terms.

-She is a member of the Association of Bay Area Governments (ABAG) Executive Committee, ABAG Regional Planning Committee, and chairs the ABAG Earthquake Hazards Outreach Review Committee.
+She is a member of the Association of Bay Area Governments (ABAG) executive committee, ABAG regional planning committee, and chairs the ABAG earthquake hazards outreach review committee.

 Oakland City Council

 Nadel was elected to Oakland's District Three "Downtown-West Oakland" City Council seat in 1996.
 The district includes Adams Point, most of Oakland's Central Business District (CBD) including all of Downtown and the Lakeside Apartments District, but excluding the Civic Center district south of 14th Street, and Chinatown.
 District Three also includes Jack London Square, the Jack London District, Pill Hill, and West Oakland.

-Nadel is the current chair of the City Council's Public Works Committee.
+Nadel chaired the city council's public works committee.

-2008 City Council Election
+2008 city council election

-On Tuesday June 3, 2008, in the 2008 District 3 City Council election, Nadel was re-elected for her fourth consecutive term with 51.6% of the vote, narrowly avoiding a run-off election.
-Her two challengers, both West Oakland residents as is Nadel, were Sean Sullivan, Oakland Covenant House Director, who finished with 27%, and Oakland attorney Greg Hodge, who was elected to the Oakland School Board in 2000 and 2004, who garnered 20% of the vote.
+On Tuesday June 3, 2008, in the 2008 District 3 city council election, Nadel was re-elected for her fourth consecutive term with 51.6% of the vote, narrowly avoiding a run-off election.
+Her two challengers, both West Oakland residents as is Nadel, were Sean Sullivan, Oakland Covenant House director, who finished with 27%, and Oakland attorney Greg Hodge, who was elected to the Oakland School Board in 2000 and 2004, who garnered 20% of the vote.
 Community building coordinator Africa Williams ran as a write-in candidate.

 During the election, Nadel was the subject of ballot access controversy after one of her opponents, Greg Hodge, filed for ballot access with what a judge would later rule to be the required signatures.
 On March 14, 2008, two Nadel supporters, one of whom is an Oakland Attorney who made a contribution to Nadel's campaign on March 7, inspected the signatures on Hodge's petition to access the ballot.
 They scrutinized the address of one of the voters who signed the petition, which led to the City Clerk reversing her decision.
 Nadel maintains she played no role in striking Hodge's name from the ballot Hodge ended up filing suit for successful reinstatement to the ballot.

 Policy initiatives

 2009 ballot measure

-She favors a US$45 parcel tax, however she would like to spend 45% of it on arts and culture programs to the detriment of the Oakland Zoo, Chabot Space and Science Center, and Oakland Museum of California.
+She favored a US$45 parcel tax, however she would like to spend 45% of it on arts and culture programs to the detriment of the Oakland Zoo, Chabot Space and Science Center, and Oakland Museum of California.